davegallant/site/content/blog/replacing-docker-with-podman-on-macos/index.md

 ### Benefits of Podman

 One of the most interesting features of Podman is that it is daemonless.
 There isn't a process running on your system managing your containers.
-In contrast, the docker client is reliant upon the docker daemon (often running as root) to be able to build and run containers.
+In contrast, the Docker client is reliant upon the Docker daemon (often running as root) to be able to build and run containers.

 Podman is rootless by default.
-It is now possible to [run the docker daemon rootless](https://docs.docker.com/engine/security/rootless/) as well, but it's still not the default behaviour.
+It is now possible to [run the Docker daemon rootless](https://docs.docker.com/engine/security/rootless/) as well, but it's still not the default behaviour.

-I've also observed that so far my 2019 16" Macbook Pro hasn't sounded like a jet engine, although I haven't performed any disk-intensive operations yet.
+I've also observed that so far my 2019 16" MacBook Pro hasn't sounded like a jet engine, although I haven't performed any disk-intensive operations yet.

 ### Installing Podman